El Diablo (character)

-El Diablo is a name shared by several fictional characters published by DC Comics: Lazarus Lane, Rafael Sandoval, Chato Santana.
-The Chato Santana version of El Diablo appeared in the 2016 Suicide Squad film set in the DC Extended Universe.
+El Diablo is a name shared by several characters appearing in media published by DC Comics: Lazarus Lane, Rafael Sandoval, and Chato Santana.
+Santana appears in the 2016 Suicide Squad film, set in the DC Extended Universe.

 Publication history

-The original version (Lazarus Lane) debuted in All-Star Western #2 (October 1970), and was created by Robert Kanigher and Gray Morrow.
+The Lazarus Lane incarnation of El Diablo first appeared in All-Star Western #2 (October 1970), and was created by Robert Kanigher and Gray Morrow.
 The character starred in a four-issue miniseries published by DC Comics through their Vertigo imprint as a mature readers title; El Diablo #1 (March 2001) was written by Brian Azzarello and drawn by Danijel Zezelj.

-The second version (Rafael Sandoval) first appeared in El Diablo #1 (August 1989), and was created by Gerard Jones and Mike Parobeck.
+The Rafael Sandoval incarnation of El Diablo first appeared in El Diablo #1 (August 1989), and was created by Gerard Jones and Mike Parobeck.

-The third version (Chato Santana) first appeared in El Diablo #1 (September 2008) and was created by Jai Nitz, Phil Hester and Ande Parks.
+The Chato Santana incarnation of El Diablo first appeared in El Diablo #1 (September 2008) and was created by Jai Nitz, Phil Hester and Ande Parks.

 Fictional character biography

 Lazarus Lane

 Lazarus Lane is the original iteration of El Diablo, operating in the later half of the 19th century in the American Old West.
 Lane was originally a bank teller who is nearly killed by a gang of thieves and put in a coma after being struck by lightning.
 After being revived by Native American shaman "Wise Owl", Lane becomes the vigilante El Diablo.
 The name "El Diablo" means "the devil" in Spanish.

 According to Jonah Hex vol. 2 #11 (November 2006) and #24 (December 2007), Lazarus Lane is cursed to be the host of a minor demon which acts as a Spirit of Vengeance.
 Lane's body slumbers in a coma while "El Diablo" roams the Earth.
 His fate is similar to that of the current Crimson Avenger.
 In Swamp Thing vol. 2 #85 (April 1989), Wise Owl is shown in a more villainous light, with Lane/El Diablo his unwilling servant.
 In that story, set in 1872, a number of DC's western heroes (including the aforementioned Hex, Bat Lash, Johnny Thunder (John Tane), and Madame .44) were employed by Otto Von Hammer and Jason Blood to defeat Wise Owl and recover from him an object of great power, which turned out to be a crystal containing the spirit of Swamp Thing, who had become lost in time.
 When the group killed Wise Owl, Lane's comatose body woke up, and El Diablo apparently vanished forever.

 In The New 52 (a 2011 reboot of the DC Comics universe), Lazarus Lane appeared in a backup feature in All-Star Western.
 In this iteration, he was once again cursed by Wise Owl to become the host of a demon.
 Rather than being in a coma, Lazarus remains awake.
 However, El Diablo arises from his body whenever he is unconscious.